mycoberago/todo-functions/README.md

 When the same app bundle is deployed via Vercel hosting, it works as expected.

-This issue was an opportunity to develop a solution by using a serverless architecture by building our own Firebase Cloud Functions.

 Here is the [link to the issue on GitHub](https://github.com/firebase/firebase-tools/issues/6653).

 #### Below are the Tutorials that led to this mini project: